refaktor/rye-website/content/cookbook/working-with/tables.md

 Now I will quote what I wrote right at the top of this page, to drive the point home :)

-> You can not have a higher level (closer to human) langauge, without also higher level (closer to human) value types.
+> You can not have a higher level (closer to human) language, without also higher level (closer to human) value types.
 These then enable higher level operations on information you are working with.

 &nbsp;